What is voice of the customer (VOC)?

 Building a voice of the customer program

-Implementing VOC programs can increase customer loyalty and help companies to create a more valuable product offering.
-Businesses must include roles from across the company to provide input on what kind of feedback they seek from customers.
-Some of these roles include CIOs, chief customer officers, chief marketing officers, chief revenue officers and data analysts.
+Executing VOC programs can increase customer loyalty and help companies create a more valuable product offering.
+Businesses should include all stakeholders and roles from across the company to provide input on what kind of feedback they seek from customers.
+Some of these roles include chief information officers, chief customer officers, chief marketing officers, chief revenue officers and data analysts or scientists.

-Once businesses establish a team and collect customer feedback, the next step is developing a strategy for using the data.
-Some best practices include:
+Once businesses establish a team and collect customer feedback, the next step is to develop a strategy for using the data.
+The following are some best practices:

 - Analyze data to spot patterns and trends.
-Qualitative input may identify product bugs that that companies need to fix or customer service processes that they need to improve.
-Quantitative data may identify high or low use rates in some features, indicating their usefulness or success.
+Qualitative input can identify product bugs companies need to fix or customer service processes they need to improve.
+Quantitative data can identify high or low use rates in some features, indicating their usefulness or success.

 - Share information across the organization.
-This is an important step, as different information will benefit different areas of a business.
-It also communicates to employees how they are doing and what their customers expect.
+This is an important step, as different information benefits different areas of a business.
+It also communicates to employees how they're doing and what their customers expect.

 - Act on customer insights from VOC data.
 Examples of actions include making improvements to customer support and launching new products and services.

 - Measure success.
-Once businesses identify and address an issue, it's necessary to follow that change to gauge how customers respond and whether it has the intended outcome.
+Customer satisfaction should be the core metric of an organization's analytics and always a top priority for brands.
+Once businesses identify and address an issue, it's necessary to follow up to gauge how customers respond to that change and whether it has the intended outcome.

 - Make revisions.
-Customer ratings programs are always evolving, and it's necessary to make changes along the way to ensure customer satisfaction.
+Customer ratings programs evolve and it's desirable to make changes periodically to ensure that current feedback methodologies gauge customer satisfaction optimally.
 This could mean changing questions on surveys to gather new information or finding new ways to interact with customers.

-Gathering customer feedback should not be a one-and-done process.
-This is an ongoing exercise that businesses should conduct throughout the entire customer journey.
+Gathering customer feedback shouldn't be a one-and-done process.
+This is an exercise businesses should conduct continuously and across the entire customer journey.